SumoLogic/sumologic-documentation/docs/cse/match-lists-suppressed-lists/standard-match-lists.md

 The following CSE rules refer to this Match List:

 * Windows - Excessive User Interactive Logons Across Multiple Hosts

+### admin_ips

+**Target column:** Source IP Address (`SrcIp`)

+**Description:** Hosts that are known to be involved with specific administrative or privileged activity on the network.
+Can be used for tracking hosts that are operated by admins and other privileged users, or are often the source of restricted, privileged or suspicious authorized actions, and so on.
+This sort of tracking is useful for baselining activity and as a result, surfacing more suspicious activity.

+The following CSE rules refer to this Match List:

+* PowerShell Remote Administration
+* PSEXEC Admin Tool Detection
+* SMB write to admin hidden share

 ### admin_username